Appendix_3 to 'The LANE/LAIN(E)s of Ulster, Ireland'

 Miss Isabella Wardele (Permanent) C.A.

-Class sizes took a while to improve.
-When I started teaching Science in NSW Australia in 1960, I taught classes of 40 in a raked (tiered) demonstration room.
-Now, in England, classes are less than 30, with the expectation of about 20.
+When I started teaching Science in NSW Australia in 1960, I taught secondary classes of 40 in a raked (tiered) demonstration laboratory.
+It looked like wall-to-wall students!
+Now, in England, average classes are less than 30, with the expectation of about 20.

 |#||Year||School Accommodation||Average Attendance||Class Size?||Classroom Teachers|